NBA Rumors: Spurs Could Acquire Kevin Love & Kemba Walker In A 3-Team Blockbuster Deal, Per ‘Bleacher Report’

 The deal will give the Cavaliers a strong chance of convincing LeBron James to stay in Cleveland for another season.
 Teaming up with Kawhi Leonard will undeniably help him fully dominate the Eastern Conference and give the Golden State Warriors a tougher competition in the NBA Finals.
 By acquiring Marvin Williams, the Cavaliers won’t miss Kevin Love’s floor spacing, while Patty Mills will give them a new floor general next season.

 Meanwhile, despite losing Leonard, the Spurs will be having two new All-Stars that could help them become a significant team once again in the Western Conference next season.
-With Tony Parker’s future in San Antonio remains uncertain, Kemba Walker could immediately address the Spurs’ backcourt issues.
-Kevin Love’s ability to knock down three-pointers make him the perfect frontcourt partner for LaMarcus Aldridge.
+With Tony Parker’s future in San Antonio uncertain, Kemba Walker could immediately address the Spurs’ backcourt issues.
+Kevin Love’s ability to knock down three-pointers makes him the perfect frontcourt partner for LaMarcus Aldridge.